All Products

 </configuration>

-<ranger_admin_ip> and <ranger_admin_port> specify the internal IP address and port number of Ranger Admin.
-Configure the parameters based on your business requirements.
-If you connect to the Ranger service that is deployed in an EMR on ECS cluster, set the <ranger_admin_ip> parameter to the internal IP address of the master node and the <ranger_admin_port> parameter to 6080.
+<ranger_admin_ip>Internal IP address of Ranger Admin.
+If Ranger is deployed in an EMR on ECS cluster, use the internal IP address of the master node.

 spark.emr.serverless.user.defined.jars /opt/ranger/ranger-spark.jar